guylangston/SokoSolve/README.md

 C:\Projects\SokoSolve\> benchmark.ps1
 ```

 Almost all new work has been modernizing and updating the Solver.
-The solver is now at least 10x faster (with Time I will document the improvment and add some graphs).
+The solver is now at least 10x faster (with Time I will document the improvement and add some graphs).
 As the solver is long-running and complex it is not a good fit for BenchmarkDotNet.
 Instead use the ``profile`` command:

 ![Benchmark run](./doc/Benchmark-2020-03-30-094045.png)

-### Solver Progress / Benchmark Progress

 To standardize measurement, I use the same puzzle, and a 3-min timeout.
 ```
  Ident: SQ1~P5
 Rating: 1068
 ~~~~~~~~~~~#####
 ~~~~~~~~~~##...#
 ~~~~~~~~~~#....#